This post may contain affiliate links. Please read our disclosure policy.

 - Add Greens: A handful of fresh collard greens, kale, or turnip greens added during the last 15-20 minutes of cooking gives a pop of color and a dose of nutrients.

 - Tomato-Based: Add a can of diced tomatoes (with juices) for a tomato-infused broth.
-This works especially well with the addition of smoked sausage for a Southern Creole vibe.
-You can even add in a tablespoon of creole seasoning.
+This works especially well with smoked sausage for a Southern Creole vibe.
+You can even add a tablespoon of Creole seasoning.

 How to Serve This Southern Black Eyed Peas Recipe